Skip to content

 PretextingCreating a fabricated scenario to extract informationVerify identity before sharing information

 In OT environments, social engineering is particularly dangerous because operators have physical access to control systems.
-An attacker posing as a vendor technician who gains physical access to the control room can plug a USB drive into an engineering workstation or connect a laptop to the OT network.
+An attacker posing as a vendor technician who gains physical access to the control room plugs a USB drive into an engineering workstation or connects a laptop to the OT network.

 MAC flooding turns switches into hubs